pacific-hake/hake-assessment/README.md

 ## How the R environment is set up

 * When the document is built, all of the model RDS files which were previously built are loaded into the workspace that is seen by **knitr**.
-All the lengthy R processes are done ahead of time from the **build()** function to make the document building quick, since RDS files are loaded instead of raw model output.
+All the lengthy R processes are done ahead of time from the **build_rds()** function to make the document building quick, since RDS files are loaded instead of raw model output.

 The following depicts the object structure of each model's RDS file: